ayush939/ayush939.github.io/README.md

 This section includes the major prjects that I have worked on in past (for organisations and personal).
 These projects are part of the learning curve for me as through these projects I got to implement and test my own ideas as solutions to the problems.
 I was exposed to more practical side of ML which has further motivated me to become an ML Engineer.

 - [PCB Detection from Technical Drawings](): This is the project which I worked on as an Intern at Bosch Startup called Bosch Copperdot.
 The aim was to build and deploy a machine learning system (computer vision based) from scratch to count number of PCBs from the customer RFQs.
 Here are the challenges I faced:
-              -The dataset was unlabelled and very small.
+-             The dataset was unlabelled and very small.
-              -The distribution of test data was unknown/unclear.
+-         The distribution of test data was unknown/unclear.
 Checkout the repository to understand my approach to this problem!

  - [Eye Gaze Data Poisoning]():